Skip to content

 • alert_id (int, required) — Alert id (from alert_list.results[].id).

-• assigned_to_user_id (int | None, optional) — User id to assign the alert to.
-Obtain from member_list.
-Omit to self-assign to the authenticated caller.
+• assigned_to_user_id (int | None, optional) — User id to assign the alert to (from member_list).
+Pass null or omit to clear the assignee (unassign).
+To take it yourself, use alert_claim.

 • confirm_token (str | None, optional) — Token from a prior dry-run call.
 Omit on the first call.